splunk/splunk-operator/docs/PremiumApps.md

 The operator will poll this bucket after configured appsRepoPollIntervalSeconds and install the Splunk_TA_ForIndexers also.

 In this example for SHC, scope=premiumApps, type=EnterpriseSecurity, sslEnablement=ignore
-and for ClusterManager scope=cluster, type and sslEnablement are not applicable.
+and for ClusterManager, scope=cluster, type and sslEnablement are not applicable.

 ```yaml
 apiVersion: enterprise.splunk.com/v4